High Rise Building Safety: Choosing the Right Fire Equipment

 This will ensure you’re meeting compliance standards every time.

-Are You Prepared For the Introduction of the Building Safety Bill 2002?
+Are You Prepared For the Introduction of the Building Safety Act 2022?

 The latest legislation around building and fire safety is set to come into effect between October 2022 and April 2023.
-For building owners and building safety managers, it’s essential to know what’s included in the legislation and the types of buildings it applies to.
+For building owners and the Accountable Person, it’s essential to know what’s included in the legislation and the types of buildings it applies to.

 To help you get started, we’ve created a detailed resource covering the background of the legislation, how it’ll be enforced and what to consider before it comes into action.